vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 **Transition to Value:**

-"At ArdiA, we've built a Clinical Intelligence Engine that specifically addresses these challenges.
+"At Ardia, we've built a Clinical Intelligence Engine that specifically addresses these challenges.
 Instead of sending hundreds of alerts that get ignored—like most clinical AI tools—we analyze patterns across symptoms, environment, patient history, and device data to deliver specific, actionable solutions with clinical reasoning."

 **Specific Differentiator:**